Sanel-Stein/WAD-Homework/README.md

 # WAD-Sanel
-My repository for 2025 WAD course.
+Hello!
+This is my repository for 2025 WAD course.